Grendahl/t-rex-faq/README.md

 ## How can I run T-Rex as an administrator?
 There are several methods, but the most common way is to right click the t-rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator".
 Then click OK.

-## Where can I see the graph of my miner?
+## Where can I see WebUI for my miner?
 Open http://127.0.0.1:4067/ in a web browser on the mining machine.

 ## What do the lines on the graph mean?